About the Program

 Our faculty members have extensive experience working with ensemble groups in church communities across the country.
 They are highly skilled musicians, ensemble directors, and liturgists who believe strongly in the role of ensemble music in liturgy and are passionate about helping ensemble members improve their skills to lead people to full, conscious, and active participation in liturgy.

-About the ensemble track
+About the ensemble experience

 Additional activities